Manga in Japanese

 Japanese Manga Translation

-We offer translation of Manga books in languages such as Japanese to English, Japanese to Arabic, Japanese to Malay, Japanese to Thai and Japanese to Indonesian and Japanese to French.
-We can work directly with the graphics source and deliver the pages in high-resolution TIFF formats prepared for print and provide a fully localized monochrome or colored illustrations based on your preferences.
+We offer Japanese Manga translation of books in languages such as from Japanese to English, Arabic, Malay, Thai, Indonesian and French.
+We can work directly with the graphics source and deliver the pages in high-resolution TIFF formats prepared for print and provide a fully localized monochrome or coloured illustrations based on your preferences.

 The Japanese manga translator we make available are full-time career professionals and Manga fans who know the importance of conveying the appropriate tone of language to ensure the mood of the comic is conveyed appropriately in the target language.
 All language translators have formal academic qualifications and have past work experience in addition to having worked in the translation field for a minimum of 5 years, our editors and reviewers are senior translators with at least 10 years experience.

-The dialog in a manga can contain idioms, jokes, and phrases that do not have a direct translation in English or the target language.
-Play on words could mean words in Japanese which has a double meaning which creates a funny joke in Japanese language but the joke is completely lost if translated word by word from Japanese into English or other languages.
+The dialogue in a manga can contain idioms, jokes, and phrases that do not have a direct translation in English or the target language.
+Play on words could mean words in Japanese which has a double meaning which creates a funny joke in Japanese language but the joke is completely lost if translated word by word from Japanese into other languages.